 Fushimi Inari-taisha Shrine

 Undoubtedly, this is one of the most impressive and memorable sites in Kyoto, and probably the most photographed.
 Indeed it can be said that one hasn't really been to Kyoto without visiting Fushimi Inari-taisha.
-A scenic stroll up this mountain-top shrine can easily consume half a day, so although we do not include it in our Japan itineraries we strongly recommend you have some extra time in your visit to check it out yourself.
+A scenic stroll up this mountain-top shrine can easily consume half a day, if you would like to explore it with the Grasshopper team make sure to check out our Kyoto Explorer Tour Extension.

 As an important Shinto shrine in southern Kyoto, Fushimi Inari-taisha is dedicated to the god of rice, Inari.
 The complex is Kyoto's most iconic treasure, famous for its intriguing network of 10,000+ bright vermilion Torii (shrine gates).
 The main shrine sits at the base of Mount Inari while the hiking trail which runs through the torii gates spans 4km up the mountain, with many smaller shrine checkpoints along the way.
 Expect amazing views of Kyoto at the Yotsutsuji Intersection, roughly half-way up.

 Kinkaku-ji is a Zen temple which is adorned in gold leaf and beautifully reflected in the water of the Mirror Pond it overlooks, this is also probably one of the most well-recognized images of Kyoto.

 Originally built as a retirement villa of Shogun Ashikaga Yoshimitsu, the site was soon converted into a Zen temple after his death.
 Kinkaku-ji temple has an impressive structure which each floor using a unique style of architecture.
 The walk around the impeccably manicured grounds can be quite peaceful if fortunately timed, yet because this is one of the most popular sites in Kyoto you can expect it to be packed with visitors at most times.